splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/20-otel-collector.md

 * Profiling data
 * Host and Application logs

+To get Observability signals into the **Splunk Observability Cloud** we need to add an OpenTelemetry Collector to our Kubernetes cluster.

 {{% notice title="Delete any existing OpenTelemetry Collectors" style="warning" %}}
-If you have completed a Splunk Observability workshop using this EC2 instance, please ensure you have deleted the collector running in Kubernetes before continuing.
+If you have completed a Splunk Observability workshop using this EC2 instance, please ensure you have deleted the collector running in Kubernetes before continuing with this workshop.
 This can be done by running the following command:

 ``` bash
 helm delete splunk-otel-collector